Proposify Full Software Review

 The variety of integrations is helpful, though it’s worthwhile to verify that your preferred tools are able to be connected.
 While not necessary, the smooth integration of your company’s business software will reap the fullest benefit from Proposify.

-Technical support is limited in the Tall and Grande Plans, which may be limiting for some companies.
+Technical support is limited in the Free and Team Plans, which may be limiting for some companies.
 The software is user-friendly, and the tools are fairly obvious.
 However, lack of support and chat-only support (while very strong) may not be enough for companies who want a lot of back and forth while using these products.

 Overall, Proposify is a user-friendly, highly flexible proposal creation software that has proven to reduce proposal preparation time and increase close rates.